th4s/zkwarsaw/slides.typ

 	+ that he knows the *cleartext of the server responses*
 Optimizations: Decode server-write-key for verifier

-// in preprocesing talk about OT pipeline and GC preprocessing
-// en-/decryption: AES, GHASH, DEAP
-// proving: quicksilver
-// commitments: transformation of commitments to prg
-//

 == Creating Commitments
 #slide(composer: 2)[
 === Prover